 Cynthia D. Dorsey - Chief Inspector

-Muhammad Rizwan Mallick - Vice Chair
+Muhammad Rizwan Mallick - Chairman

 Mohammad Rizwan Mallick has been a US citizen since 2001 and has been a self-employed businessman since that time.
 He has been very active in community relations.
 Over the years he has served many different posts within the Pakistani-American Society and the Asian Federation.
 He has been a long serving member of the Police Commissioner Advisory Council and is currently very active within the Asian Community serving through the Philadelphia Police Asian American Advisory Committee.